kuzcrypt/kuznyechik-kernel/README.md

 sudo cryptsetup luksClose devname
 ```

-If nothing have broken, you have `/dev/sdb` encrypted now; you can verify it by `hexdump` utility:
+If nothing have broken, you have `/dev/sdb` encrypted now; you can verify it with the `hexdump` utility:

 ```